Toniq-Labs/cronic-traits/README.md

 ## Dominant vs Recessive

 Each trait has two genes, a dominant and recessive, but these should be treated as Active and Inactive.
-The Dominant/Active gene is the one that affects a given Cronic, but when breeding there is a 50:50 chance that either will be passed.
-Therefore, there is a 25% chance that a child would contain a specific gene from a single parent.
+The Dominant/Active gene is the one that affects a given Cronic, but when breeding there is a 50:50* chance that either will be passed.
+Therefore, there is a 25%* chance that a child would contain a specific gene from a single parent.

+***Please note, the above is subject to change but is essentially what we are looking at**